 I have used various things for my pot and pan scrubber but usually come back to a short, natural bristled brush.
 I try to use it only when really needed so that it lasts longer, and I only end up buying three or four a year.

 Once you quit the sponge habit, you will never go back.
 I now find them to be a little gross when I see them at other people’s houses.
 The brushes and dish clothes are beautiful and seem much more sanitary, besides being plastic free and less expensive over time.
-If you want to try making a cleaning and dish soap, I have a tutorial here.

 If you clean the kitchen frequently, you do not need dangerous and expensive chemicals.
 One all purpose spray cleaner and a slightly abrasive powder like Bon Ami or Bar Keeper’s Friend should be all you need.
 If you are in the habit of wiping down your appliances and sink every evening after dinner, the kitchen will always look presentable and you won’t need harsh cleaners.
 It takes truly less than 3 minutes.

-2. Local Food Whenever possible
+2. Local food whenever possible

 Everyone knows the benefits of farmers markets and gardening at home.
 But what about local sources for dairy, meats, and grains?
 This is not always practical or possible, but it’s worth checking.
 We can buy half of a steer, butchered and packaged very nicely, for less than $3 a pound, which is a huge savings and supports our local economy.